-Nevertheless, these fractures are margins in the rock that allow water to seep through.
+Even so, these fractures are margins in the rock that allow water to seep through.
 Over a very long period of time, this water creates a sort of rind on the outside of the rock.
 Float limestone lying in water goes through a similar transformation.
 The dark color turns to brown, and most of the calcite within appears to dissolve away.
 There are many variations of these, with some still being a dark color, and others being very light and brown.
-The variation in color probably depends on a combination of how long the rock was exposed to chemical weather agents like mineral-laden water.
+The variation in color depends on the time of exposure to chemical weather agents like mineral-laden water.

 Fossils found in this layer have some unique properties.
 They are often fragile, like the matrix they come from.
 They can be only a surviving steinkern or a shell that has changed properties.
 A find that prompted me to write this article was of a Metacoceras that had separated camerae (chambers in the shell).
 In standard-type limestone, these specimens hold together as one piece.
-In the first type if limestone, there is a discernable calcite layer, called the septum between them.
+In the first type of limestone, there is a discernable calcite layer, called the septum between them.
 This septum is nearly absent in this type of stone.
 This type of preservation displays intricate details of each camera of the cephalopod’s shell.
-The formerly empty chambers were filled with sediment and now each is a steinkern.
+The empty chambers that filled with sediment are now each a steinkern.

 The Third Type: Fissile Limestone

 The third type is similar to the standard limestone.
 The key difference is that it is very fissile.
 This has been my experience in working with the Pine Creek limestone in the Kittanning area.
 This material splits into many different planes.
 It is similar to shale.
 Specimens in this matrix preserve the aragonite as a white chalky material, similar to the first type.
 There are advantages to fissile limestone, but there can be problems with it as well.